sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 - The part after the `;` contains aggregation expressions.
 - Aggregates can include `count`, `sum`, `avg`, `min`, and `max`.
     - `count(*)` can be used to count all unique grouped-by rows
+    - `distinct` can be used to only include unique values per aggregate
+    - `->` can be used after an aggregate to rename the resulting column

 ---